Manchester City v Chelsea 1961/62

 Guardian

-Brian Crowther writing for The Guardian
+Brian Crowther writing for The Guardian 20th November 1961

 The teams left the field at half time to a storm of booing.
 Chelsea led 1-0 but the booing seemed impartial, a fair expression of opinion after a depressing first half, Chelsea bestirred themselves immediately added to their lead in the 47th minute. and continued playing rather the better football.
-City’s reaction was delayed until the last 20 minutes when, following Chelsea’s example, they kept the ball low and caused panlc among Chelsea’s defenders
+City’s reaction was delayed until the last 20 minutes when, following Chelsea’s example, they kept the ball low and caused panic among Chelsea’s defenders

-Spectators began a slow handclap after the first 15 mlnutes, and their criticism was unfalr only to the goalkeepers and to Hannah and Wagstaffe on the one side and Malcolm and Blunstone on the other: the rest had earned displeasure.
+Spectators began a slow handclap after the first 15 minutes, and their criticism was unfair only to the goalkeepers and to Hannah and Wagstaffe on the one side and Malcolm and Blunstone on the other: the rest had earned displeasure.
 Chelsea relied to much on the short square pass, and only when Blunstone was involved did a movement make progress towards goal.
 City relied on energy and instinct, and both let them down.

 In spite of this City were not yet convinced that the direct approach was best.
 Chelsea continued to show improved form and came near to scoring through Bridges and Tambling on several occasions.
-But City were encouraged when Ewing took a huge free klck from near the halfway line and Bonetti was just able to push the ball over the bar.
+But City were encouraged when Ewing took a huge free kick from near the halfway line and Bonetti was just able to push the ball over the bar.
 City responded with a goal through Barlow from a mis-directed pass in the next minute.
 This late rally, however, appeared likely to be in vain when Murray had the ball in front of goal with only Trautmann to beat.
-But the responsibility of bringing Chelsea their first victory at Moss Side since the war proved too rnuch for Murray.
+But the responsibility of bringing Chelsea their first victory at Moss Side since the war proved too much for Murray.

 Leave a Reply